JMestre32/CS50-Intro-To-Programming-with-Python/Conditionals/README.md

 6. Pasting it here -->

 <h3> Else statements </h3>
 An else statement is the final statement, it is what the program resorts to if all if and elif statements are exhausted.
 Adding else statements make our compare.py program the most efficient.
-That is exemplified here:
+That is exemplified here: <br>

 <img width="379" alt="else-statements" src="https://github.com/JMestre32/CS50-Intro-To-Programming-with-Python/assets/114640505/e219334d-07ee-4a44-a271-2067cde27b91">